How to crop images and videos with FFmpeg

 - Automation: Easily scriptable for batch processing.

-- Versatility: Supports many input and output formats.
+- Versatility: Supports a wide range of input and output formats.

-- Efficiency: Processes media quickly and integrates well into larger processing pipelines.
+- Efficiency: Processes media quickly and integrates smoothly into automated workflows.

 Conclusion and further resources

-For more information, check out the FFmpeg documentation.
+For more detailed information, visit the FFmpeg documentation.

-If you're looking for a scalable solution to automate media processing tasks, including image and video cropping, Transloadit offers a powerful API that can help streamline your workflow.
+If you are looking for a scalable solution to automate media processing tasks, including image and video cropping, consider exploring the Transloadit API.